The Labor Select International Equity Portfolio seeks maximum long-term total return.

 The Portfolio may make limited use (not more than 15% of its assets) of foreign fixed income securities when, in the Sub-advisor’s opinion, attractive opportunities exist relative to those available through equity securities or the short-term investments described above.
 The foreign fixed income securities in which the Portfolio may invest may be U.S. dollar or foreign currency denominated, including the euro, and may include obligations of foreign governments, foreign government agencies, supranational organizations or corporations, and other private entities.
 Such governmental fixed income securities will be, at the time of purchase, of the highest quality (for example, AAA by S&P or Aaa by Moody’s) or of comparable quality.
 Corporate fixed income securities will be, at the time of purchase, rated in one of the top two rating categories (for example, AAA and AA by S&P or Aaa and Aa by Moody’s) or of comparable quality.

 The Sub-advisor’s approach in selecting investments for the Portfolio is primarily quantitatively oriented to individual stock selection and is value driven.
-In selecting stocks for the Portfolio, the Sub-advisor identifies those stocks which we believe will provide the highest total return over a market cycle, taking into consideration the movement in the price of the individual security, the impact of currency adjustment on a U.S.-domiciled, dollar-based investor, and the investment guidelines described below.
+In selecting stocks for the Portfolio, the Sub-advisor identifies those stocks that it believes will provide the highest total return over a market cycle, taking into consideration the movement in the price of the individual security, the impact of currency adjustment on a U.S.-domiciled, dollar-based investor, and the investment guidelines described below.
 The Sub-advisor conducts extensive fundamental research on a global basis, and it is through this research effort that securities with the potential for maximum long-term total return are identified.
-The center of the fundamental research effort is a value oriented dividend discount methodology applied to individual securities and market analysis which isolates value across country boundaries.
+The center of the fundamental research effort is a value- oriented dividend discount methodology applied to individual securities and market analysis that isolates value across country boundaries.
 The Sub-advisor’s approach focuses on future anticipated dividends and discounts the value of those dividends back to what they would be worth if they were being paid today.
 Comparisons of the values of different possible investments are then made.

-Supplementing the Sub-advisor’s quantitative approach to stock selection, the Sub-advisor also attempts to follow certain qualitative investment guidelines which seek to identify issuers that present certain characteristics that are compatible or operate in accordance with certain investment policies or restrictions followed by organized labor.
+Supplementing the Sub-advisor’s quantitative approach to stock selection, the Sub-advisor also attempts to follow certain qualitative investment guidelines that seek to identify issuers that present certain characteristics that are compatible or operate in accordance with certain investment policies or restrictions followed by organized labor.
 These qualitative investment guidelines include country screens, as well as additional issuer-specific criteria.
 The country screens require that the securities are of companies domiciled in those countries that are included in the MSCI EAFE (Europe, Australasia, and Far East) Index and Canada, as long as the country does not appear on any list of prohibited or boycotted nations of the AFL-CIO or certain other labor organizations.
 Nations that are currently in this Index include, among others, Japan, the United Kingdom, Germany, France, and the Netherlands.
-In addition, the Portfolio will tend to favor investment in issuers located in those countries that the Sub-advisor perceives as enjoying favorable relations with the United States.
-Pursuant to the Portfolio’s issuer-specific criteria, the Portfolio will: (1) invest only in companies which are publicly traded; (2) focus on companies that show, in the Sub-advisor’s opinion, evidence of pursuing fair labor practices; (3) focus on companies that have not been subject to penalties or tariffs imposed by applicable U.S. government agencies for unfair trade practices within the previous two years; and (4) not invest in initial public offerings.
+In addition, the Portfolio will tend to favor investments in issuers located in those countries that the Sub-advisor perceives as enjoying favorable relations with the U.S. Pursuant to the Portfolio’s issuer-specific criteria, the Portfolio will: (1) invest only in companies that are publicly traded; (2) focus on companies that show, in the Sub-advisor’s opinion, evidence of pursuing fair labor practices; (3) focus on companies that have not been subject to penalties or tariffs imposed by applicable U.S. government agencies for unfair trade practices within the previous two years; and (4) not invest in initial public offerings.
 Evidence of pursuing fair labor practices would include whether a company has demonstrated patterns of noncompliance with applicable labor or health and safety laws.
 The qualitative labor sensitivity factors that the Sub-advisor will utilize in selecting securities will vary over time, and will be solely in the Sub-advisor’s discretion.